j8r/error.cr/README.md

 An efficient way to handle errors without using `raise` - no expensive stack unwinding.

+## Advantages

+Over "classic" `Exception` errors, this approach provides:

+- Shorter traces without stdlib related calls
+- More useful output with the object and method called
+- More performant than unwinding the stack (what `raise` does)

+The main disadvantage is the slight verbosity added, having a new type `Error` type to handle.
+On the other side `begin/rescue` aren't needed

 ## Installation

 Add the dependency to your `shard.yml`: